Disallowance and reservation in Canada: 1924–1954: King, Bennett, and St. Laurent

 This period was also a period of colonial change for Canada.
-The unrestricted authority for the government of the United Kingdom to disallow the laws of the Dominions of the British Empire was challenged in the 1926 Imperial Conference, which saw the Balfour Declaration of 1926, and a committee approve a statement which affirmed the right of each dominion government to advise the Crown on its own affairs, and that the government of the United Kingdom should not make a decision against the advice of the dominion government.
+The unrestricted authority for the government of the United Kingdom to disallow the laws of the Dominions of the British Empire was challenged in the 1926 Imperial Conference, hosted by King George V; there, the Balfour Declaration of 1926, issued by a committee of dominion prime ministers, affirmed the right of each dominion government to advise the Crown on its own affairs and that the government of the United Kingdom should not make a decision against the advice of the dominion government.
 This was further reinforced by the following 1930 Imperial Conference with the Report of the Conference on the Operation of Dominion Legislation and Merchant Shipping Legislation, 1929 (Cmd 3479), stating that both the prerogative and statutory powers of disallowance had "not been exercised for many years" in relation to dominion legislation.
 The agreement in 1930 essentially meant the United Kingdom would not reserve or disallow legislation without the approval of the Canadian federal cabinet.

 The Balfour Declaration and the 1930 report were non-binding, but were later solidified in the Statute of Westminster 1931 which implemented aspects of the agreements at the imperial conferences, including limiting the legislative authority of the Parliament of the United Kingdom over Canada, effectively giving the country legal autonomy as a self-governing Dominion, though the Parliament of the United Kingdom retained the power to amend Canada's constitution at the request of Canada.
 The Parliament of the United Kingdom's authority remained in effect until the Constitution Act, 1982, which transferred the authority to amend Canada's constitution to the Parliament of Canada, the final step to achieving full sovereignty.
 The Statute of Westminster amended the procedure for appointing the governor general, moving from the advice of Privy Council of the United Kingdom to the Canadian Cabinet, removing another aspect of British influence over the Canadian government.

 1961: Saskatchewan

-Following the Alberta events in the early-1940s, the power of disallowance has not been used in Canada.
+The power of disallowance has not been used in Canada since the events in Alberta in the early 1940s.
 The final instance of reservation occurred in 1961 when Lieutenant Governor of Saskatchewan Frank Lindsay Bastedo reserved royal assent of An Act to Provide for the Alteration of Certain Mineral Contracts (Bill 56) at the end of the session during the 14th Legislature.
 Bastedo reserved the bill on his own accord, and was not instructed to by the governor general in council.
 The bill passed by the Saskatchewan Co-operative Commonwealth Federation led by Premier Tommy Douglas amended provisions related to mining contracts, and allowed cabinet to modify existing mining contracts.
-Bastedo argued that he had doubts on the legislation being in the public interest, and the legislation was not legal.
+Bastedo argued that he had doubts on the legislation being in the public interest, and that the legislation was not legal.
 Bastedo's view was not shared by his constitutional advisors.
 The Progressive Conservative cabinet led by Prime Minister John Diefenbaker quickly passed an order in council to grant royal assent.